 Operators were then asked to identify the appropriate course length for training and professional development.
 Participants could select more than one course length which led to a response greater than 100%.
-Businesses seem to prefer courses that are one day or less as the highest ranking categories were "one full day" (57.1%) and "half a day" (47.6%).
+Businesses seem to

 FIGURE 33: APPROPRIATE COURSE LENGTH FOR TRAINING & PROFESSIONAL DEVELOPMENT